Dishcloth

-A dishcloth or dishrag is used in the kitchen to clean or dry dishes and surfaces.
-Dishcloths are typically made of cotton or other fibres, such as microfiber, and measure 11" to 13" inches square.
-Dishcloths used for drying dishes are also known as tea towels.
+A dishcloth or dishrag, also known as tea towel, tea cloth (British English) or dishtowel (American English), is used in the kitchen to clean or dry dishes and surfaces.
+Dishcloths are typically made of cotton or other fibres, such as microfiber.

 Microwave disinfection

 Dishcloths are often left damp and provide a breeding ground for bacteria.
 Since the kitchen sink is used to clean food, dishcloths are routinely infected with E. coli and salmonella.
-In 2007 a study from the Journal of Environmental Health found that putting a damp dishcloth (or sponge) in the microwave for 2 minutes killed 99% of living pathogens.
+In 2007, a study from the Journal of Environmental Health found that putting a damp dishcloth (or sponge) in the microwave for 2 minutes killed 99% of living pathogens.
 However, fire departments have subsequently warned people not to do this as it can be a fire hazard, especially if the dishcloth or sponge is not sufficiently wet.
 Several small fires have been started as a result of people following the advice from the study.